Supplier Quality Requirements

 Supplier must not mix material of any type/thickness.
 The containers must be clearly identified with the raw material type/thickness, quantity/weight, and heat lot.

-Supplier must perform 100% inspection on all received raw material and must verify the certificate of conformance against Archer Aviation flowed down requirements and applicable specifications.
+Supplier must perform 100% inspection on all received raw material and must verify the certificate of conformance against Archer Aviation requirements and applicable specifications.

-601 Certificate of Conformance (Chemical and Physical Test Reports)
+701 Certificate of Analysis (Chemical and Physical Test Reports)

-Supplier must provide a copy of test report/certificate and the distributor’s Certificate of Conformance for all received raw material.
+Supplier must provide a copy of test report/certificate and any subtler/distributor Certificate of Conformance for all received raw material that meet EN 10204 requirements.

 The test reports/Certificate of Conformances must include the following, at minimum: